ROCm/torch_migraphx/README.md

 # Torch-MIGraphX

 Torch-MIGraphX integrates AMD's graph inference engine with the PyTorch ecosystem.
-It provides a `mgx_module` object that may be invoked in the same manner as any other torch module, but utilizes the MIGraphX inference engine under the hood.
+It provides a `mgx_module` object that may be invoked in the same manner as any other torch module, but utilizes the MIGraphX inference engine internally.
+Additionally, it provides functionallity to lower a PyTorch model to a MIGraphX program via the `torch.fx` library.

 ## Installation
 It is highly recommended to use the provided Dockerfile to create the environment requried to use Torch-MIGraphX.
 Build the container using: